badosa/JSON-stat/euro/README.md

 JSON-stat does not provide a single way to describe status symbols.
 Instead, if offers the [extension](https://json-stat.org/format/#extension) property to allow providers to customize their JSON-stat responses to their needs.
 Eurostat uses a standardized way to attach a label to each status symbol. **Euro**JSON**stat** offers a method to retrieve such information (*getStatusLabel*).

 A design principle of the JSON-stat format is the strict separation of data and metadata in order to allow the use of exactly the same structure for full (data and metadata) responses, data-only responses and metadata-only responses.
-Unfortunately, Eurostat does not support metadata-only responses (responses without *value* or *status*). **Euro**JSON**stat** offers ways to *try* to avoid this limitation (*fetchFullQuery*).
+Unfortunately, Eurostat does not support metadata-only responses (responses without *value* and *status*). **Euro**JSON**stat** offers ways to *try* to avoid this limitation (*fetchFullQuery*).
 It also includes a function to convert a full explicit query (see later) into a metadata-only dataset instance (*getEmptyDataset*).

 ## Queries